 From 1997 to 2003 our revenues grew at an annual compounded growth rate of approximately 40%.
 This was achieved by implementing our three-part growth strategy of new product development, strategic partnerships and acquisitions.
 This strategy has provided us with strong organic growth in good economic times and in tough economic times, such as we experienced in 2002 and 2003, it has provided us with strong acquisition growth.
 For 2004 we expect revenue growth without further acquisitions to be below our historic levels.
-During 2003 and for the first quarter of 2004, although we continued with new product development and strategic partnerships which did contribute to revenues, our revenue growth was primarily due to acquisitions we made in 2002, 2003 and 2004.
-Our recent acquisition activity history is listed in Note 3 to our unaudited Consolidated Financial Statements.
+Our revenue grew approximately 7% for the first half of 2004 compared to the same period in 2003.
+During 2003 and for the first half of 2004, although we continued with new product development and strategic partnerships which did contribute to revenues, our revenue growth was primarily attributable to acquisitions we made in 2002, 2003 and the first six months of 2004.
+Our recent acquisition activity history is listed in Note 3 to our unaudited consolidated financial statements.

 With the acquisitions of Union Biometrica in May 2001, Genomic Solutions in October 2002, GeneMachines in March 2003 and BioRobotics in September 2003, an increasing portion of our revenues is the result of sales of relatively high-priced products, considered to be capital equipment.
-Approximately 40% of our revenues for the year ended December 31, 2003 and 31% of our revenues for the three months ended March 31, 2004 was derived from capital equipment products.
+Approximately 40% of our revenues for the year ended December 31, 2003 and 33% and 32%, respectively, of our revenues for the three and six months ended June 30, 2004 was derived from capital equipment products.
 The capital equipment market is very seasonal compared to our traditional catalog business and as such, we believe we have experienced, and we believe we will continue to experience, substantial fluctuations in our quarterly revenues.
-Delays in purchase orders, receipt, manufacture or shipment of products or receivables collection of these relatively high-priced products have lead to substantial variability in our revenues, operating results and working capital requirements from quarter-to-quarter as evidenced in our first quarter 2004 results.
+Delays in purchase orders, receipt, manufacture or shipment of products or receivables collection of these relatively high-priced products have lead to substantial variability in our revenues, operating results and working capital requirements from quarter-to-quarter as evidenced in our first and second quarter 2004 results.

 Additionally, the cyclical buying pattern of the capital equipment purchasing market could mask or exaggerate the economic trends underlying the market for our capital equipment product lines.
-Specifically, a decline in any quarter that is typically a quarter that we would expect to contribute less than one-quarter of projected revenue for the year, could be misinterpreted if the decline was due instead to a negative trend in the market and/or in the demand for our products.
-Conversely, an increase in any quarter that is typically a quarter which we would expect to contribute less than one-quarter of the year, could be misinterpreted as a favorable trend in the market and/or in the demand for our products.
+Specifically, a decline in any quarter that is typically a quarter that we would expect to contribute less than one-quarter of projected revenue for the year, could be misinterpreted if the decline is instead attributable to a negative trend in the market and/or in the demand for our products as evidenced in our results for the first and second quarters of 2004.
+Conversely, an increase in any quarter that is typically a quarter which we would expect to contribute less than one-quarter of projected revenue for the year, could be misinterpreted as a favorable trend in the market and/or in the demand for our products.
 This could have a material adverse effect on our operations.